 PEX reviews are both positive and negative.
 A positive review suggests the fees associated with this card and customer support services are very beneficial to small business owners.
 Although, another customer says he’s experienced deposits that were withheld and failed transfers to his employee cards.

-Where to Get a PEX Business Prepaid Card
+How to Apply for the PEX Business Prepaid Card

 You can apply for a PEX Business Prepaid Card online in a matter of minutes and will need to provide your business information.
 It takes between one to three business days for approval and seven to 10 business days to receive your card.